Top Russian conductor quits over war in Ukraine | DW | 08.03.2022

 Top Russian conductor Thomas Sanderling has stepped down in protest against Russia's invasion of Ukraine.
 But he's spoken out against a boycott of Russian culture, saying artists should not be forced to pick sides.

-On March 7, 2022, conductor Thomas Sanderling, 79, stepped down as the head of the Novosibirsk Symphony Orchestra in protest against Russia's invasion of Ukrainethough he has positioned himself against a blanket boycott of Russian art and artists.
+On March 7, conductor Thomas Sanderling, 79, stepped down as the head of the Novosibirsk Philharmonic Orchestra in protest against Russia's invasion of Ukraine, though he has positioned himself against a blanket boycott of Russian art and artists.

-He isn't the first to do so.
-Vasily Petrenko, artistic director of the State Academic Symphony Orchestra of Russia also suspended his work in the country in protest.
+He isn't the first to resign in the wake of the war.
+Vasily Petrenko, artistic director of the State Academic Symphony Orchestra of Russia, also suspended his work in the country in protest.

 Sanderling is one of Russia's top conductors and his departure will surely be a blow to the country's classical music scene.
 Born in Novosibirsk in 1942, his father, German conductor Kurt Sanderling, fled the Nazis and relocated to the Soviet Union.